daodao97/SingBoxClient/pkg/sing-box/docs/configuration/outbound/wireguard.md

 #### system_interface

-Use system tun support.
+Use system interface.

-Requires privilege and cannot conflict with system interfaces.
+Requires privilege and cannot conflict with exists system interfaces.

 Forced if gVisor not included in the build.

 #### interface_name

-Custom device name when `system_interface` enabled.
+Custom interface name for system interface.

+#### gso

+!!! question "Since sing-box 1.8.0"

+!!! quote ""

+    Only supported on Linux.

+Try to enable generic segmentation offload.

 #### local_address